To what extent did Founding principles of liberty, equality, and justice become a reality for African Americans during the civil rights movement?

 Frustration among young Black Americans led to the rise of a more militant strain of advocacy.
-In 1966, activist James Meredith was on a solo march in Mississippi to raise awareness about Black voter registration when he was killed.
-On June 16, SNCC leader Stokely Carmichael continued Meredith’s march in Greenwood, Mississippi, and led a group of activists in a chant, “We want Black Power.”
+In 1966, activist James Meredith was on a solo march in Mississippi to raise awareness about Black voter registration when he was shot and wounded.
+Though Meredith recovered, this event typified the violence that led some young Black Americans to espouse a more military strain of advocacy.
+On June 16, SNCC leader Stokely Carmichael and members of the Black Panther Party continued Meredith’s march while he recovered from his wounds, chanting, “We want Black Power.”
 Black Power leaders and members of the Black Panther Party offered a different vision for equality and justice.
 They advocated self-reliance and self-empowerment, a celebration of Black culture, and armed self-defense.
 They used aggressive rhetoric to project a more radical strategy for racial progress, including sympathy for revolutionary socialism and rejection of capitalism.
 While its legacy is debated, the Black Power movement raised many important questions about the place of Black Americans in the United States, beyond the civil rights movement.

 After World War II, Black Americans confronted the iniquities and indignities of segregation to end almost a century of Jim Crow.
 Undeterred, they turned the public’s eyes to the injustice they faced and called on the country to live up to the promises of the Declaration of Independence and Constitution, and to continue the fight against inequality and discrimination.